-In this figure, a remote host dials out through its modem over telephone lines to Big Company's intranet.
+In this figure, a remote host dials out through its modem over telephone lines to Big Company's Intranet.
 Another host is configured to dial out to Big Company but currently is inactive.
 The calls from remote users are answered in the order received by the modem that is attached to the dial-in server at Big Company.
 A PPP connection is established between the peers.
-The dial-out machine can then remotely log in to a host machine on the intranet.
+The dial-out machine can then remotely log in to a host machine on the Intranet.

-Where to Go For More Information About Dial-up PPP
+Where to Go for More Information About Dial-up PPP

-Task For Information

-Set up a dial-out machine Table 27-2

-Set up a dial-in machine Table 27-4

-Get an overview of dial-up links "Dial-up PPP Overview" on page 459

-Get detailed information about PPP files and commands "Using PPP Options in Files and on the Command Line" on page 551
+- To set up a dial-out machine, see Table 17-2. - To set up a dial-in machine, see Table 17-3. - To get an overview of dial-up links, see "Dial-up PPP Overview" on page 415. - To get detailed information about PPP files and commands, see "Using PPP Options in Files and on the Command Line" on page 507.